Present Simple

 2- It rains every afternoon in the hot season.

-3- They drive to Monaco every summer.
+3- They drive to Monaco every summer. - For general truths:

 1- Water freezes at zero degrees.